openhab/openhab-addons/bundles/org.openhab.binding.etherrain/README.md

 http://www.quicksmart.com/qs_etherrain.html

 The API exposed by the controller is fairly robust, but it is specific.
-The binding attempts to map this API to an openhab thing while perserving the functionality.
+The binding attempts to map this API to an openHAB thing while perserving the functionality.

 ## Overview